 Must Haves When Building a Green HomeFebruary 5, 2019

 According to research conducted by Dodge Data & Analytics, in partnership with the National Association of Home Builders (NAHB), in 2015 nearly one third of home builders (31%) report that they are currently doing green builds for more than 60% of their projects, and over half (51%) expect to be doing that level of green building work by the year 2020.

 Here are a few of the suggestions from contractors and environmentalists alike, who believe that reducing your carbon footprint begins at home.

 Many homeowners are drawn not only by the positive benefits to the environment but also by the access to easy installments, the decrease in cost of solar products/installation, and the tax incentives at the state and federal levels.
 Going solar can be a huge step in “greening” your home for not only the present, but for decades to come.
 When potential homebuyers are in the market, and you’re selling your home, solar power and energy panels make your home much more attractive.

 In addition to conserving water indoors, a green home will take water consumption into account when designing landscaping.
 Ground covering and bushes can be chosen that can help retain moisture and reduce the need for watering.
 Irrigation using rain barrels and collected water is also top on the list of water conservation techniques.

-- Install Technology to Help – Many homeowners are shifting to programmable technology that can help control the temperature, energy usage, and even appliances in their homes.
+Many homeowners are shifting to programmable technology that can help control the temperature, energy usage, and even appliances in their homes.
 Talk to your contractor about how you can save by using programmable technology in your green home.

 If you are considering greening your home, talk to one of our solar experts who can tell you how our solar energy panels can help you in your goal of reducing your carbon footprint.
 Contact SunPower by BlueSel today at 781-281-8130, or visit our website today.